svikashk/docs/guide/setup-git-triggers.md

 ---
 layout: default
-nav_order: 3
+nav_order: 5
 parent: Integrations
 has_children: false
-title: Setup Event Handlers for Version Control System
+title: Setup Git Workflow Triggers
 description: Setting up event handlers for Github, Bitbucket, and Gitlab in Zepel.
 This allows you to automatically move items from one status to another while remaining in your regular workflow.
-permalink: integrations/setup-event-handlers/
+permalink: integrations/setup-git-workflow-triggers/
 ---
-# Setting up event handlers for Github, Bitbucket, and GitLab
+# Setting up triggers to automate workflows for Github, Bitbucket, and GitLab

 {: .no_toc }